Because if you do, Social Media Examiner doesn’t want you.

 - They develop not people, but their wallets.

-Because they’re so focused on their personal brand, that there’s no time to keep up, to roll up your sleeves and do the work.
+Because they’re so focused on their personal brand, there’s no time to keep up, roll up your sleeves and do the work.

 The busyness of keeping up appearances, going from show to show, and publishing books is tiresome.

 Too many conferences, accepting too many random meeting requests for not wanting to be rude.

 I have given 3 presentations this past year on “influencer marketing“, which is about creating validation simply for saying you’re an influencer.

 Every piece of content from them has their face on it– as big as Mao in the “Little Red Book” days.

 No doubt people can make a handy living doing it– that I don’t dispute.

 Even Brendon Burchard, the self-appointed leader of this movement, which is about “experts” (authors, speakers, coaches)– acknowledges that this industry is heading for a crash.